-Now that we are still under the topic of sign language, let me explain further to you the difference between American Sign Language and Filipino Sign Language.
+Now that we are still under the topic of sign language, let me explain further to you the difference between American Sign Language and Filipino Sign Language as regards the fingerspelling handshapes.

-I have already shown this image on my previous blog post.
+I have already shown this image in my previous blog post.
 But this time, I would like to elaborate more on how each letter came about from the viewpoint of a Filipino.

-According to a first known study analyzing ethnic differences in the hand spans of pianists, Caucasian male spans are 0.3 inches larger than those of Asian males.
-Also in this survey, Caucasian female spans are 0.2 inches greater than those of their Asian counterpart.
+According to a first known study analyzing ethnic differences in the hand-spans of pianists, Caucasian male spans are 0.3 inches larger than those of Asian males.
+Also in this survey, Caucasian female spans are 0.2 inches greater than those of their Asian counterparts.

 So, to solve this “small” problem, Filipino deaf sticks out his thumb to show the letter “G”.